robingram/silverstripe-unused-file-report/README.md

 ## Versions

-This version requires Silverstripe 4+.
+This version requires Silverstripe 5.

 For Silverstripe 3 use the 1.x releases.
+For Silverstripe 4 use the 2.x releases.

 ## Installation